Tummy Tuck vs. Liposuction: Which Treatment is Right for You?

 When it is necessary to reduce both excess fat tissue and sagging skin from the abdominal area, the surgeon may recommend a tummy tuck procedure.
 The surgery can also be used to tighten the underlying muscles in case they are loose or separated.
 Liposuction cosmetic surgery, on the other hand, is more appropriate only when the patient has excess fat deposits in the tummy area, but skin elasticity is still terrific.

 Tummy tuck surgery is usually more invasive as compared to liposuction.
 The procedure may involve skin and fat reduction along with muscle tightening, which is a longer and more complex procedure.
 Liposuction is typically less invasive and more targeted, but its scope is limited only to fat reduction.

-The recovery in case of liposuction is typically shorter and less painful in comparison to that of tummy tuck.
+The recovery in the case of liposuction is typically shorter and less painful in comparison to that of a tummy tuck.
 In many cases, liposuction can be performed using only local anesthesia.
 It involves smaller incisions, which will heal faster.
-Tummy tuck, on the other hand, will require at least 10 to 14 days for a proper recovery when patients may return to work.
+A tummy tuck, on the other hand, will require at least 10 to 14 days for a proper recovery when patients may return to work.
 However, strenuous activities in both cases should be avoided for about a month.

-Candidates in case of liposuction are generally people below the age of 40 who do not suffer much from the problem of skin laxity, but only wish to reduce excess fat deposits in the abdominal area.
-The ideal candidate will have overall moderate body weight, but only having excess fat tissue in the abdominal area.
+Candidates in the case of liposuction are generally people below the age of 40 who do not suffer much from the problem of skin laxity but only wish to reduce excess fat deposits in the abdominal area.
+The ideal candidate will have an overall moderate body weight but only have excess fat tissue in the abdominal area.